zhang-xd18/csiyolo/README.md

     --imgsz 64 \    # input image size.
     --batch-size 64 \   # batchsize for testing.
     --data-path "/home/data/" \ # path to the data files.
-    --device 0 \    # GPU device for training.
+    --device 0 \    # GPU device for testing.
     --project '/home/runs/eval' \     # directory for the testing logs and results.
-    --pretrained '/home/checkpoints/h_5.pt' \   # path to the evaluated model.
+    --pretrained '/home/checkpoints/h5/ckpt.pt' \   # path to the evaluated model.
-    --cfg "/home/csiyolo/configs/config.yaml" \ # configuration file for the model, which controls the detailed model architecture such as h.
+    --cfg "/home/checkpoints/h5/config.yaml" \ # configuration file for the model, which controls the detailed model architecture such as h.
-    --detect-thres 1 \  # distance threshold for detection.
+    --detect-thres 1    # distance threshold for detection.
 Default 1m in this experiment.
 ```

 ## Results and Reproduction

 The main results reported in our paper are presented as follows.
 All the listed results can be found in Fig. 14 of the paper.
 They are achieved from training CSIYOLO with different hidden channel depths.
-Both the training and testing datasets are consisted of samples with different numbers of scatters.
+Both the training and testing datasets are consisted of samples with varying numbers of scatters from 5 to 10.

 The main results achieved by this repository are summarized below.